Ajit103/Ajit103/README.md

 - 👋 Hi, I’m @Ajit103
 - 👀 I’m interested in data analysis and visualization.
-- 🌱 I’m currently learning data analysis from Google Data Analytics Certificate.
-I am looking for an entry level data analytics job.
-I use Advanced Excel, MySQL and R programming.
+- 🌱 I am looking for an entry level data analytics job.
+I use Advanced Excel, SQL, Tableau and R programming for data analysis and visualization.
+I have extensive knowledge of Statistics and I can perform various statistical tests for data analysis

 - 📫 How to reach me
 My email address is ajitema@gmail.com